-This is also the best location in the county to see Mediterranean Gulls.
+“Newbiggin-by-the-sea is the best location in the county

 An area nearby which is locally referred to as ‘The Mound‘ has proven to be a hub for passing migrants and vagrants.
 This contains some trees which happen to provide some welcome cover to visiting and resident passerines.
 In the spring and autumn this is often home for a short time to a wide range of rarities, such as Greenish Warbler, Red breasted Flycatcher and Yellow-browed Warbler.